Janis-Rullis-IT/lara8-vue2-api/README.md

 #### Personal reason

-- This practice comes from a practice when an object files, classes, tables needs to be generated from a variable.
+- This approach comes from a project where an object files, classes, tables needed to be generated from a variable.
 It is easier to handle a singular word than plural.
 Example, man -> mans (incorrect but works), men on the other hand is harder to convert to singular without adding a new value.
 - Mostly table names are shorter.
 Good when have a lot of relation tables.

 ### Why in some Model methods there is used a raw query?